The Granger Dinosaurs

 Join us, the first Saturday of June, each year at Hisey “Dinosaur” park for Dino-n-a-Day, and help create the newest member of the Granger dinosaur family.

-This year’s Dino-n-a-Day was completed June 3, 2017.
-The Dinosaur created was a Megalosaurus and it is going to replace the dinosaur at the entrance into Granger by the park.
+This year’s Dino-n-a-Day was completed June 2, 2018.
+The Dinosaur created was a Megalosaurus and it (and last year’s Megalosaurus) are going to replace the dinosaurs at the entrance into Granger by the park.

 Stegosaurus is located at Granger Hisey Park where many other dinosaurs reside as well.
 This was a 1994 Dino-N-A-Day addition.